Numerical implementation of the partial secular approximation and unified master equation in structured open quantum systems: Algorithms for performing the partial secular approximation and unified master equation

 The Liouvillian is constructed as a matrix to be applied to the vectorized version of $\rho_S(0)$.} \end{enumerate}

 For the first two steps one needs to define the operators that appear on the Hamiltonian.
-These can be done by using the Python library QuTiP \cite{Johansson2012,Johansson2013} Examples on how to define the Hamiltonian and the baths can be found in the \mar{Github repository} \cite{Vaaranta2025_GitHub}. \mar{In what follows, we discuss the details of how the secular approximation and the frequency grouping in the unified master equation are performed in the code.}
+These can be done by using the Python library QuTiP \cite{Johansson2012,Johansson2013}.
+Examples on how to define the Hamiltonian and the baths can be found in the \mar{Github repository} \cite{Vaaranta2025_GitHub}.
+Additionally, the users can provide their own spectral density function for the bath.
+The function must have three arguments, $J(\omega, \chi, \omega_\text{c})$, being respectively the frequency of the jump, the coupling constant to the environment, and the cut-off frequency.
+As a default, the spectral density function is taken to be Ohmic with Drude cut off (see \ref{sec:coupl-boson-bath}).

+\mar{In what follows, we discuss the details of how the secular approximation and the frequency grouping in the unified master equation are performed in the code.}